nus-cs2113-AY2223S2/ip/docs/README.md

 Expected outcome:

-Duke will greet you farewell
+Nova will greet you farewell

 ```
 Goodbye.
 Hope to see u again :)